Category: Women empowerment

 Journal Reflection:

-Therapy for Black Women Who Are Ready to Reclaim Their Peace
+Therapy for Women Who Are Ready to Find Peace

-Whether you’re burned out, anxious, or feeling numb from years of overfunctioning, therapy for Black women offers a space where you don’t have to explain your strength—or hide your softness.
+Whether you’re burned out, anxious, or feeling numb from years of overfunctioning, Kensho Psychotherapy offers a space where you don’t have to explain your strength or hide your softness.
+We not just offer regular therapy, but an annual retreat for BIPOC women who need to find themselves again.

 You get to show up without your title.
 Without your schedule.
 Without the pressure to hold it all together.